-The Panel recognises the importance of understanding its responsibilities to the employers participating in the Fund and, in particular, the need independent checks on the work of the officers and Training to understand and manage investment (asset allocation) risk.
+The Panel recognises the importance of understanding its responsibilities to the employers to understand and manage investment (asset allocation) risk.
 The Panel has had access to appropriate advice and has obtained advice in the year from suitably qualified specialists including:

 - investment advice from Mercer;

 - actuarial advice from Aon Hewitt; and,

-- legal advice on matters relating to pooling from Nigel Giffin QC and Burness Paull as well as the LGPS legal specialists at South Tyneside Council.
+- legal advice on matters relating to pooling from .
+Nigel Giffin QC and Burness Paull as well as the LGPS legal specialists at South Tyneside Council.

-The Panel has taken advice from Mercer on all investment decisions made and obtained Mercer's research information and ratings each quarter for all of the Fund's external investment managers.
+The Panel has taken advice from Mercer on all investment decisions made and obtained Mercer's research information and ratings each guarter for all of the Fund's external investment managers.